What Was 12 Weeks From Today? A full breakdown to Calculating Future Dates

 - April 2024: Has 30 days.
 The first 8 days of April are April 1 to April 8.

 This manual calculation, while illustrative, is prone to error, especially when dealing with months of different lengths and leap years.
-Modern digital tools automate this process, but understanding the underlying steps reinforces the concept and helps verify results It's one of those things that adds up..
+Modern digital tools automate this process, but understanding the underlying steps reinforces the concept and helps verify results Not complicated — just consistent..

 Real-World Applications: Why Knowing the Date 12 Weeks Ahead Matters